Libya's eastern commander Haftar announces election bid | Politics

 - Libya

-Eastern commander Khalifa Haftar will run in Libya's presidential elections due next month, he announced in a televised speech on Tuesday.
+Khalifa Haftar, a major figure in the Libyan civil war who wields wide sway over the east of the country, announced on Tuesday he will run in a Dec.
+24 presidential election that aims to help end a decade of conflict.

+A divisive figure, his candidacy is one of many points of contention overshadowing the presidential and parliamentary votes which remain in doubt with just weeks to go, despite international pressure for them to happen on time.
+Declaring his candidacy in a televised speech, Haftar said elections were the only way out of the crisis in Libya, which has suffered chaos and conflict since the NATO-backed uprising that ousted dictator Muammar Gaddafi in 2011.

-"Elections are the only way out of the severe crisis that our country has plunged into," said Haftar, who was expected to formally register later on Tuesday at the election center in Benghazi.
-Haftar, commander of a force called the Libyan National Army, waged war on factions in the west after the country split in 2014, including a 14-month offensive to capture Tripoli which was repelled by the internationally recognized government.
+Haftar, head of a force called the Libyan National Army, waged war on factions in the west after the country split in 2014, including a 14-month offensive to capture Tripoli which was repelled by the internationally recognized government.
+Haftar, who is expected to formally register later on Tuesday at the election center in Benghazi, pledged "to begin the path of reconciliation, peace, and construction" in the event of his victory.

-Haftar's decision to run will anger many in Tripoli and western regions who say no vote in areas he holds can be fair and who accuse him of war crimes during the assault, something he denies.
-The election is meant as a milestone in the political process to knit Libya back together after a decade of chaos that spiraled out of the 2011 NATO-backed uprising that ousted Muammar Gaddafi.
+His decision to run will anger many in Tripoli and western regions who say no vote in areas he holds can be fair and who accuse him of war crimes during the assault, something he denies.
+The election is meant as a milestone in the U.N.-backed political process to knit Libya back together.

 However, with no clear agreement on the legal basis for the election, major factions may reject the vote.
+On Monday, interim Prime Minister Abdulhamid al-Dbeibah, who may also be a candidate for president, called for new election law.
+In September, Haftar paved the way for his presidential bid by saying he would step down from his military role for three months - as required by an election law that has been rejected by armed factions based in Tripoli.

+Haftar's campaign to take Tripoli was backed by the United Arab Emirates, Egypt, and Russia.
+The internationally recognized government in Tripoli received military support from Turkey.
+Gaddafi's son, Saif al-Islam, registered his candidacy on Sunday to run in the election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)